 2.Issues with your headphone!

-This is a little technical but I will easy it as much as I can.
+This is a little technical but I will ease it as much as I can.
 The connector of the headset has 4 Signals – Audio left, Audio right, Microphone, ground.

 Each arrow shows one signal, we only need to know this much about the connector.